Tewhatewha: Training and martial arts

-Modern use
+Modern use and cultural importance

+The tewhatewha remains a vital symbol of Māori cultural identity and heritage today.
+It is utilized in cultural ceremonies, performances, and other traditional contexts, embodying the resilience of the Māori people.

+Recent sightings

 A tewhatewha was the symbol of command of Royal New Zealand Navy hydrographic survey ship HMNZS Resolution.

 The drum major of the New Zealand Army Band uses a tewhatewha instead of a mace to give direction and keep time.